 This exercise stretches and glides tendons, fascia and nerves from the shoulder to the hand to create integrated, efficient motion.
-See video demonstration of wrist tendon glides below.
+See a video demonstration of wrist tendon glides below.

 Prone Scapula T Exercise for Creating A Stable Base for the Arm

 Exercise 2: Prone Scapula T – Lying on stomach, raise arms drawing shoulder blades down your back, then extend the arms in line with shoulders into a “T” shape.
 Be sure to keep the shoulder blades engaged, so they stay in place and don’t creep up to your neck.
 Hold this position 5-10 sec then lower the arms back to the sides.
-See video demonstration of Prone Scapula T exercises below.
+See a video demonstration of Prone Scapula T exercises below.

-All exercises should be pain free, and it is recommended to consult a health professional before starting any exercise program.
+All exercises should be pain-free, and it is recommended to consult a health professional before starting any exercise program.

 If you’re interested in learning more about rehabilitating an upper extremity injury that has caused lingering pain, schedule an appointment today with one of our Physical Therapists at Physio Logic.
 Fill out the form below to get started or call us now.